jan-martinek/diplomka/src/3_metodologie.md

 Odhalení skrytých předpokladů, jejich kritika, eventuálně relativizace, omezení, likvidace -- to je nekonečný proces. (patočka, 23)

-However, although it is important to recognize the variation to be found in the roles adopted by observers, this simple dichotomy is not very useful, not least because it seems to imply that the nonparticipant observer plays no recognized role at all.
-This can be the case, but it need not be.
-More subtle is the widely used fourfold typology: complete observer, observer as participant, participant as observer and complete participant. (atkinson, 248)

-Moreover, it has been argued that in a sense all social research is a form of participant observation because we cannot study the social world without being part of it.
-(Hammerskey & Atkinson, 1983).
-From this point of view participant observation is not a particular research technique but a mode of being-in-the-world characteristic of researchers.

-Both etnography and participant observation have been claimed to represent a uniquely humanistic, intepretive approach, as opposed to supposedly "scientific" and "positivist" positions. (aktinson, 249)

-Insider researchers are native to the setting and so have insights from the lived experience.
-Rather than this being considered a benefit, insiders are perceived to be prone to charges of being too close, and thereby, not attaining the distance and objectivity deemed to be necessary for valid research. \citep[61]{brannick}

 Bourdieu's notion of social praxeology, in which reflexivity and relational thinking are central, supports our focus on this neglected area (Everett, 2002) \citep[61]{brannick}

 # nebezpečí pozice uvnitř

-When insider researchers are interviewing, they may assume too much and so not probe as much as if they were out-siders or ignorant of the situation.
-They may think they know the answer and not expose their current thinking to alternative reframing.
-They may find it difficult to obtain relevant data because as a member, they have to cross departmental, functional, or hierarchical bound-aries, or because as an insider, they may be denied deeper access that might not be denied an outsider. \citep[70]{brannick}

 Undertaking a research project in one's own organization is political and might even be considered subversive. \citep[72]{brannick}